marylorian/react-textarea-with-suggest/README.md

 # react-textarea-with-suggest
-Textarea with suggest for React app
+Textarea with suggest for React app v2.0.0

+### Last changes:
+- supports TypeScript and new React versions
+- fixed bug with installing

 ## Install
 If you use npm